Business Administration (BAdm)

 BADM 106.
 Career Development II.
 1 Credit.

 This course is the second in a series of four courses designed to address career exploration processes.
 Through this series of courses, important topics such as exploring career interests, developing a resume, improving interview skills, learning effective networking skills, and working with a mentor are covered.
-Prerequisites: BADM 105 and CoBPA pre-majors and majors only with sophomore or above standing.
+Prerequisite: BADM 105 and CoBPA pre-majors and majors only with sophomore or above standing.
 F.

 BADM 205.
 Career Development Ill.
 1 Credit.

 This course is the third in a series of four courses designed to address career exploration processes.
 Through this series of courses, important topics such as exploring career interests, developing a resume, improving interview skills, learning effective networking skills, and working with a mentor are covered.
-Prerequisites: BADM 105, BADM 106, and CoBPA pre-majors and majors only with Junior or above standing.
+Prerequisite: BADM 105, BADM 106, and CoBPA pre-majors and majors only with Junior or above standing.
 S.

 BADM 206.
 Career Development IV.
 1 Credit.

 This course is the fourth in a series of four courses designed to address career exploration processes.
 Through this series of courses, important topics such as exploring career interests, developing a resume, improving interview skills, learning effective networking skills, and working with a mentor are covered.
-Prerequisites: BADM 105, BADM 106, BADM 206 and CoBPA majors only with Senior standing.
+Prerequisite: BADM 105, BADM 106, BADM 206 and CoBPA majors only with Senior standing.
 F,S.

 BADM 225.
 Professional Communication for Business.
 3 Credits.